Latinx Sound Cultures: Belonging, Resonance, Amplifications

 Principal Investigators

-D. Inés Casillas, Professor of Chicano and Chicana Studies at the University of California at Santa Barbara is mapping the emergence of (Mexican) Indigenous-speaking radio stations in California’s central coast.
+D. Inés Casillas, Professor of Chicano and Chicana Studies at the University of California at Santa Barbara, is mapping the emergence of (Mexican) Indigenous-speaking radio stations in California’s central coast.

-Esther Díaz Martín, Assistant Professor of Latin American and Latino Studies and Gender and Women Studies at the University of Illinois at Chicago is surveying contemporary Latinx-led radio and podcasting projects in Chicago and the Midwest
+Esther Díaz Martín, Assistant Professor of Latin American and Latino Studies and Gender and Women Studies at the University of Illinois at Chicago, is surveying contemporary Latinx-led radio and podcasting projects in Chicago and the Midwest

-Sara V. Hinojos, Assistant Professor of Media Studies at Queens College, CUNY will investigate the use of language within podcasts by queer, Afro-Latinx hosts based in New York City.
+Sara V. Hinojos, Assistant Professor of Media Studies at Queens College, CUNY, will investigate the use of language within podcasts by queer, Afro-Latinx hosts based in New York City.

-Fellows
+Research Fellows

-José Manuel Flores, Crossing Latinidades Reseach Fellow 2022-2023, Department of Rhetoric, University of Texas at El Paso
+Crossing Latinidades Reseach Fellow 2022-2023, Department of Rhetoric, University of Texas at El Paso

-Kristian E. Vasquez, Crossing Latinidades Research Fellow 2022-2023, Chicana and Chicano Studies.
+Crossing Latinidades Research Fellow 2022-2023, Chicana and Chicano Studies.
 University of California, Santa Barbara

 November, 15, 2022